kostis-init/miniJavaCompiler/README.md

-# miniJavaCompiler
+# miniJava Compiler

-Compilers Project for DIT (UoA)
+Implementation of a miniJava compiler in Java, that produces code in LLVM format.

-A miniJava compiler project, that produces code in LLVM format, for DIT class of Compilers 2019
+### Compilers course in DIT @ NKUA, 2019.